 No US Embassy in my country.

 As per the instruction of the US State Department, DV winners in those countries which don’t have US Embassy in their countries must visit the nearest US Consular office that are near to their countries.
-There they can proceed with their diversity visa draw selection under the visa processing draw.
+There they can proceed with their diversity visa draw selection under the visa processing draw according to their case number.
 If the DV Winner have dependents too, then they too must attend the visa interview with her/him.
 Failure to do so will results in visa rejection.

 We advise you before to make this expensive journey, make sure that you have required eligibility.

 You have enough money to survive in the USA or have strong petitioners.
 (Sponsors).

 If your visas are refused, you will loose your visa processing fee.

 You can’t request for a visa review once again.
 Can’t complain against this decision to any office.